 - Error messages

-- Media metadata, this includes codecs, codec settings, bandwidth, and media types
+- Media metadata, this includes codecs, codec settings, band.

 - Key data that are needed for secure connections